marine-predators-group/cams-nb/drafts/2019-11-19-PCR---Crassostrea-gigas-and-sikamea-Mantle-gDNA-from-Marinelli-Shellfish-Company.md

 ![Gel image from first PCR with too many bands; also ran target bands off gel](https://github.com/RobertsLab/sams-notebook/blob/master/images/20191119_gel_Cgigas_vs_Csikamea-01.jpg?raw=true)

+Overall, this gel is a mess, so I'm haven't bothered taking the time to label anything.
+The ladders should be obvious.
+The no template control (NTC) is in the lane on the furthest right side of the gel and is blank, as it should be.

+All other lanes show many bands, most of them larger than the expected largest band size (697bp).

+In addition to that, I ended up running the gel too long (in an attempt to get better resolution of the lower molecular weight PCR products), so I lost any bands <500bp.

 ---

 Gel #2

 ![Gel image from 2nd PCR with anneal temp of 55C, showing no bands](https://github.com/RobertsLab/sams-notebook/blob/master/images/20191119_gel_Cgigas_vs_Csikamea-02.jpg?raw=true)

+Although this gel is cleaner and has the full range of the ladder and encompasses all potential band sizes, there's no amplification in any lane; just primer dimers.
+That suggests that the changes I made to the cycling parameters were no good.

+Guess I'll repeat the PCR using the original cycling parameters and I'll be sure to run the products on a large gel to get a better idea of what's happening here.